LostRhapsody/omega-tab/client/docs/guides/user-settings.md

 ### Pro Features

-- **Enable Jira**: Allows searching and accessing Jira issues directly from the BetterNewTab search bar
+- **Enable Jira**: AEnablesllows searching and accessing Jira issues
+- **Enable Linear**: Enables searching and accessing Linear issues
 - **Enable Confluence**: Enables searching your organization's Confluence knowledge base
-- **Enable Linear**: Integrates with Linear for project management tasks

 ## Subscription-Based Features

-Some features are only available with specific subscription plans:
+Some features are only available with specific subscription plans and are labeled as such:

-- **Free Plan**: Basic features like search history and opening links in new tabs
-- **Plus Plan**: All free features plus autosuggest and metadata fetching
-- **Pro Plan**: All Plus features plus third-party integrations (Jira, Confluence, Linear)

-Plus features are labeled with a "+Plus Feature" tag in the settings panel.
+- **Plus** features are labeled with a "+Plus Feature" tag in the settings panel.
+- **Pro** features are labeled with a "Pro Feature" tag in the settings panel.

 ## Saving Your Preferences

 Settings are automatically saved when you toggle them on or off.
-There's no need to manually save your preferences.

 ## Account Information

 At the top of the User Preferences page, you'll see your account information including your name and email address.
-These fields are automatically populated from your account details and cannot be edited in the settings panel.
+These fields are automatically populated from your account details provided by our 3rd party authentication service and cannot be edited in the settings panel.

+If you'd like to change the user name or email assocaited with your account, check the [Manage Account](/guides/user-settings#manage-your-account) section.

 ## Next Steps